HIAS Research Fellowships

 To ensure that the fellows enrich the Hamburg science location with their external perspective and expertise, researchers from within the metropolitan region of Hamburg are not eligible for a HIAS fellowship.

-Please send us your application in English as a single pdf file.
 An application should comprise the following documents:

 - Prestigious prizes and awards